darkreapyre/Sandbox/README.md

 >**Note:** *i-XXXXXXXX* and *eipalloc-XXXXXXXX* should be replaced with the output from **Step 7** and the output from the `describe-addresses` command in **Step 8**.

 ### Step 10: Connecting to the **admin** node
-Now that the **Admin** node has been created, it up and running and has a public IP allocated to it, the next step is to connect via SSH.
+Now that the **admin** node has been created, it up and running and has a public IP allocated to it, the next step is to connect via SSH.
 For the sake of this step, the *ssh* client that comes with the [Git BASH](https://git-scm.com/) client.
 To do this, execute the following:
 - Open the *Git BASH* application.
 - Navigate to the location of the `devenv-key.pem` file and execute the following:
 ```